Tartarian Empire: Conspiracy theory

 The globalized version of the conspiracy theory is based on an alternative view of architectural history.
 Adherents propose that demolished buildings such as the Singer Building, the original New York Penn Station, and the temporary grounds of the 1915 World's Fair in San Francisco were actually the buildings of a vast empire based in Tartary that has been suppressed from history.
 Sumptuously styled Gilded Age buildings are often held out as really having been built by the supposed Tartaria.
 Other buildings, such as the Great Pyramids and the White House, are further held out as Tartarian constructions.
 The conspiracy theory only vaguely describes how such a supposedly advanced civilization, which had reputedly achieved world peace, could have fallen and been hidden.
 Proponents of the theory also frequently claim that Tartarians have developed unlimited wireless energy.

 The destruction of the Tartarian Empire is typically attributed to a colossal "mud flood".

 In the conspiracy theory, the idea that a "mud flood" wiped out much of the world via depopulation and thus old buildings is common, supported by the fact that many buildings across the world have architectural elements like doors, windows, and archways submerged many feet below "ground level".
 Both World War I and II are cited as a way in which Tartaria was destroyed and hidden, reflecting the reality that the extensive bombing campaigns of World War II did destroy many historic buildings.
+It has also been claimed that the Bolshevik revolution and the subsequent spread of Communism in Europe were a secret operation to erase any evidence of the Tartarian Empire.
 The general evidence for the theory is that there are similar styles of building around the world, such as capitol buildings with domes, or star forts.
 Also, many photographs from the turn of the 20th century appear to show deserted city streets in many capital cities across the world.
-When people do start to appear in the photographs, there is a striking contrast between horse-and-cart users in the muddy streets and the elaborate, highly ornate stone mega-structures that tower above the inhabitants of the cities, which is seen even in modern cities where extreme poverty is contrasted with skyscrapers.
+When people do appear in the photographs, there is a striking contrast between horse-and-cart users in muddy streets and the elaborate, highly ornate stone mega-structures that tower above city inhabitants, a contrast still seen in modern cities where extreme poverty is juxtaposed with skyscrapers.

-Zach Mortice, writing for Bloomberg, believes that the theory reflects a cultural discontent with modernism and a supposition that traditional styles are inherently good and modern styles are bad.
+The architectural critic Zach Mortice, writing for Bloomberg, believes the theory reflects cultural discontent with modernism and the supposition that traditional styles are inherently good and modern styles are bad.
 He describes the theory as "the QAnon of architecture".
 Moritz Maurer, a religious scholar, links Tartarian imagery to the "giant trees" theory, in which colossal, flat buttes are envisioned as the stumps of primordial "mother trees" cut down at some point in the past by unknown nefarious agents.
 Maurer attributes the lack of a clear narrative for both conspiracies to the image-based social media on which they are presented, describing it as "meme culture" and also comparing it to QAnon.